 Who can prescribe cannabis?

-- GPs are not able to make the initial prescription of cannabis products, but can refer patients to a clinician on the GMC's specialist register if it is felt that cannabis products may benefit the patient.
+- GPs cannot make the initial prescription of cannabis products but can refer patients to a clinician on the GMC's specialist register if they believe cannabis products may benefit the patient.

-This guidance was correct at publication 09/12/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 06/05/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.